 D2 Subway Project Development phase was estimated to take approximately 24-months through late 2020.
 The Supplemental Draft Environmental Impact Statement (SDEIS) was completed in May 2020 and assessed the benefits, impacts and costs of the project is a major milestone.
 The SDEIS built upon and updated the 2010 DEIS (see PROJECT HISTORY AND BACKGROUND).
 Based on the SDEIS and public input a Final EIS (FEIS) was prepared.
 The combined Final EIS/Record of Decision (FEIS/ROD) outlines mitigation commitments to address identified impacts.
-A mitigation monitoring program is being prepared and will be put in place as the project proceeds into Engineering and Construction.
+Based on the east end alignment change, DART will prepare an Environmental Assessment (EA) and seek a Finding of No Significant Impact (FONSI) and amended ROD.
+A mitigation monitoring program would be prepared and put in place once the project proceeds into Engineering and Construction.

 D2 SUBWAY PROJECT DEVELOPMENT MEETINGS

-DART is in the process of evaluating project delivery methods and is preparing an industry memorandum to outline future opportunities and a planned future symposium related to the project.
+NOTE: DART is in the process of initiating design for the revised east end alignment which will supplement and replace some of the original 30% design.
+Once complete and a project schedule is known, DART will evaluate project delivery methods and hold an industry symposium related to the project.
 If your firm is interested in future design and construction opportunities for the D2 Subway project, please contact Vonda Thomas in DART Procurement at [email protected] for more information.

-D2 is proposed as part of a program of interrelated projects aimed to improve capacity of the system and access and circulation in the downtown core.
-In addition to the D2 Subway, DART is advancing the Red and Blue Line Platform Extensions project, which entails modifications at 28 stations on the Red and Blue Lines to accommodate longer trains.
-This project is under construction and scheduled for completion in 2022.
+D2 is proposed as part of a program aimed to improve capacity of the system and access and circulation in the downtown core.
+In addition to the D2 Subway, DART recently completed the Red and Blue Line Platform Extensions project, which entails modifications at 28 stations on the Red and Blue Lines to accommodate longer trains.
+This project was completed in April 2022.